gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_3_basic_chat.md

         ```
     6. Set up environment variables.
 Replace the placeholders with the actual values:
         ```bash
-        export AZURE_OPENAI_CHAT_ENDPOINT="https://<your-resource>.openai.azure.com/openai/deployments/<your-deployment>"
+        export AZURE_OPENAI_CHAT_ENDPOINT="https://<your-resource-name>.openai.azure.com/openai/deployments/<your-deployment-name>"
-        export AZURE_OPENAI_CHAT_KEY="<your-key>"
+        export AZURE_OPENAI_CHAT_KEY="<your-api-key>"
         ```

 ## 2. Azure AI Services

-Azure AI Foundry provides access to a catalog of AI models, including chat models, for building generative AI applications.
-The Azure Inference SDK allows you to interact with these models using Python.
+Azure AI Foundry provides access to a wide range of AI models and services, including chat completion models.
+The Azure AI Inference SDK allows you to interact with these models programmatically.

 **Authentication:**
-This example uses key authentication.
+- This example uses Key Authentication.
-- To find your **Key** and **Endpoint**:
+- To find your authentication key and endpoint:
     1. In the Azure AI Foundry portal, select your deployment.
     2. From the **SDK** dropdown, select **Azure Inference SDK**.
     3. Select **Authentication type**: Key Authentication.
 The **Key** and **Endpoint** are displayed.